 - 1tsp salt

 - 1 cup (100 g) shredded mozzarella cheese (optional)

 - 1½ - 2 cups (360 - 480 ml) milk

 - Blend the corn in a blender or food processor until you get a puree.
 Set aside.

-- In a large bowl, mix the pre-cooked cornmeal, sugar, salt, mozzarella cheese, milk and meldted butter.
+- In a large bowl, mix the pre-cooked cornmeal, sugar, salt, mozzarella cheese, milk, the blended corn and melted butter.
 Start with 1½ cup of milk and then add more if you see that the batter is too thick.

 - Melt 1-2 tsp of butter in a large pan on medium heat and then pour about ¼-½ cup of the corn batter, depending on how big you want the arepas.
 Flatten them on top and then shape them into a circle with the help of a spatula.
 Grill them for 5-7 minutes per side or until they're golden brown.
 During the last 2 minutes of cooking, you can place 1-2 slices of mozzarella cheese on top so that it has time to melt.
 Serve immediately.